MicrosoftDocs/power-platform/power-platform/admin/unified-experience/tutorial-update-finance-operations-provisioning-app.md

 ---
-title: "Tutorial: Update the Finance and Operations Provisioning app   | Microsoft Docs"
+title: Tutorial: Update the Finance and Operations Provisioning app
 description: This tutorial demonstrates how to use the Power Platform admin center to provision an environment with finance and operations apps installed.
 author: laneswenka
 ms.reviewer: sericks
 ms.component: pa-admin
 ms.topic: reference
-ms.date: 06/06/2024
+ms.date: 09/20/2024
 ms.subservice: admin
 ms.author: laswenka
 search.audienceType: